11 Utility Tools for Data Scientists

 Notion is particularly useful for team-based data science projects, where you need to coordinate tasks, share documentation, and track progress in one place.

-Managing, finding, and organizing files is an essential but often overlooked part of data science work.
+Managing, finding, and organising files is an essential but often overlooked part of data science work.

 Total Commander is a comprehensive file manager with advanced features.